Chart Color Schemes

 Health performance in Muswellbrook is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Muswellbrook faces substantial health challenges, as indicated by health data.
-Both younger and older age cohorts exhibit notable prevalence of common health conditions.
+Muswellbrook faces significant health challenges, as indicated by its health data.
+Both younger and older age groups have a notable prevalence of common health conditions.

 Frequently Asked Questions - Health